flowx-ai/docs-flowx/docs/flowx-designer/managing-a-process-flow/export-import-a-process-definition.md

 # Exporting / importing a process definition

-To copy process definitions and move them between different environments, you can use the export/import feature.
+To copy [**process definitions**](../../terms/flowx-process-definition) and move them between different environments, you can use the export/import feature.

 ## Export a process definition

-You can export a process definition as a JSON file directly from the process definitions list in the FLOWX Designer:
+You can export a process definition as a JSON file directly from the process definitions list in the [**FLOWX Designer**](../../terms/flowx-ai-designer):

 ![](../img/pf_export_definition.gif)

 ## Import a process definition

 You can then import the process definition from the FLOWX Designer.
 This will add a new definition to your database and set it as a draft.
-You can then check the imported definition and publish the process to be able to use it from the engine.
+You can then check the imported definition and publish the process to be able to use it from the [**engine**](../../terms/flowxai-process-engine).

 ![](../img/pf_import_proc.gif)